About Susan

-Susan D’Agostino is a mathematician and writer whose stories have been published in The Atlantic, Washington Post, Scientific American, WIRED, Quanta, BBC, Nature, Financial Times, LA Times, and other leading media.
-She is a columnist at Inside Higher Ed, the most-read independent news source on higher education in the United States, where she writes The Public Scholar.
+Susan D’Agostino is a mathematician and writer whose stories have been published in The Atlantic, Scientific American, WIRED, Quanta, BBC, Nature, Financial Times, Washington Post, LA Times, and other leading media.

 Susan’s book-in-progress, How Math Will Save Your Life, will be published by W.W.
 Norton.
 Her earlier book, How To Free Your Inner Mathematician (Oxford University Press, 2020), received the Mathematical Association of America’s Euler Book Prize for an exceptionally well-written book with a positive impact on the public’s view of math.